Answers to Frequently Asked Questions: NIGMS Undergraduate and Predoctoral Cross-Disciplinary NRSA Training Programs (T32/T34)

 Suggested Format Table A

 Applicants must not include these Suggested Tables in the required Training Data Tables attachment, or the application will be withdrawn.
-Instead, include the suggested formats in the section of application indicated in the NOFO.
-If included in the program plan, these formats will count toward the 25-page program plan.
+Instead, include the suggested formats in the section of application indicated in the NOFO (that is, the “Other Attachments” Section).

 Yes.
 This will allow reviewers and program staff to appropriately assess the overall training environment.